adrelanos/aeternity-wiki/Security-Concerns-on-Contributing?.md

 10. compare it with the first address on BIP39-Tool

 Bingo Bongo: Now you have successfully verified that the address will match.
-Transfer now your coins from your exchange or where ever you have some, to the new address you generated.
+Now transfer coins from your exchange or where ever you have some, to the new address you generated.

 [☝](#toc)